nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [helm-changelog: Create changelogs for Helm Charts, based on git history](https://github.com/mogensen/helm-changelog)
 * [ingressbuilder.jetstack.io 🌟🌟](https://ingressbuilder.jetstack.io) Ingress Builder allows users to select any annotation from the list of available controllers, to add to the ingress manifest.
 * [Jetstack Secure Agent 🌟🌟](https://github.com/jetstack/preflight) **Automatically perform Kubernetes cluster configuration checks using Open Policy Agent (OPA)**
-* [Replicated Troubleshoot](https://github.com/replicatedhq/troubleshoot) Preflight Checks and Support Bundles Framework for Kubernetes Applications.
-Replicated Troubleshoot is a framework for collecting, redacting, and analyzing highly customizable diagnostic information about a Kubernetes cluster.
-Troubleshoot specs are created by 3rd-party application developers/maintainers and run by cluster operators in the initial and ongoing operation of those applications.
+* [Replicated Troubleshoot 🌟](https://github.com/replicatedhq/troubleshoot) Troubleshoot is a framework for collecting, redacting, and analyzing highly customizable diagnostic information about a Kubernetes cluster.
 * [outdated.sh 🌟](https://outdated.sh/) A kubectl plugin to show out-of-date images running in a cluster.
 * [kubestriker 🌟](https://github.com/vchinnipilli/kubestriker) A Blazing fast Security Auditing tool for Kubernetes.
 Kubestriker is a platform-agnostic tool designed to tackle Kuberenetes cluster security issues due to misconfigurations and will help strengthen the overall IT infrastructure of any organisation.
 * [KubeEye 🌟](https://github.com/kubesphere/kubeeye) KubeEye aims to find various problems on Kubernetes, such as application misconfiguration, unhealthy cluster components and node problems.